 Purpose of the project

-In Senegal, we will introduce drones and UTM systems to realize transportation of goods between multiple bases at low cost and with easy operation, and solve the problems of access in the public health and medical fields.
-By transporting medical supplies safely, reliably and timely, we will contribute to ensuring the quality of test specimens and implementing prompt diagnosis and treatment, which will also reduce the risk of spreading infectious diseases such as COVID-19 and tuberculosis.
+In Sierra Leone, we will introduce our technology and expertise in drones and control systems to solve local public health and digitalization issues.
+Safe, reliable, and timely transport of medical supplies will contribute to ensuring the quality of medical supplies and laboratory specimens with prompt diagnosis and treatment, thereby reducing the risk of the spread of infectious diseases such as COVID-19 and tuberculosis.

 Detail of the Project (How can this project address global health challenges?)

-We are planning a PoC project in Senegal's states where medical access is a major issue (Tambacounda, Matam, Kedougou, etc.).
-On the technical side, we will conduct flight tests of drones equipped with the UTM system and optimize the specifications of hardware (drone, takeoff and landing device) and software (operation system).
-From the perspective of public health and medical care, we will transport medical supplies such as test specimens, reagents, and pharmaceuticals in the actually optimized drone transportation infrastructure, and measure the effects.
-In parallel with these, we will discuss sustainable business plans with the Ministry of Health, the Civil Aviation Authority, local stakeholders, and private sector candidates for collaboration.
+We are planning a PoC project especially Southern Province of Sierra Leone, where medical access is a major issue.
+On the technical side, we will conduct flight tests of drones and optimize the specifications of hardware (drone, takeoff and landing device) and software (operation system).
+From the perspective of public health and medical care, we will transport medical supplies such as pharmaceuticals, vaccines, and laboratory specimens, in the actually optimized drone transportation infrastructure, and measure their effectiveness.
+In parallel with these, we will discuss sustainable business plans with the Ministry of Health and Sanitation, DSTI, Sierra Leonean Civil Aviation Authority, local stakeholders, and private sector candidates for collaboration.

 In the near future, we aim to create a versatile infrastructure that can transport various supplies such as vaccines, maternal and child health handbooks, and small medical devices.
 Besides, we will consider integration with a medical supplies inventory management system and a data business that contributes to infectious disease spread prediction based on information acquired by drone-mounted sensors (weather, geographic information, etc.).